Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1941:

-* Einvik sailed in Convoy SC 41, which according to "The Allied Convoy System", Arnold Hague departed Sydney, C. B. on Aug.
+*This was Convoy SC 41, which according to "The Allied Convoy System" by Arnold Hague originated in Sydney, C. B. on Aug.
 24-1941 with 64 ships (arrived Liverpool on Sept.
 11).
-I'm not sure whether she would have sailed in a feeder convoy from St. John's which would then join up with SC 41 at sea.
-This convoy is available via the external link provided at the end of this page, and as will be seen, it had several Norwegian ships in addition to Einvik, namely Akabahra, Astra, Audun, Balduin, Blink, Carrier (returned), Evviva, Fagersten, Fanefjeld, Grado, Gudrun, Heien, Hestmanden, Hildur I, Ledaal, Leka, Lom, Marga, Nesttun, Orania (returned), Reiaas, Siak, and Spes.
+Einvik would have sailed from St. John's in a feeder convoy, which later joined up with SC 41 at sea.
+This convoy will also be added to an individual page in my Convoys section but for now, please see ships in all SC convoys.
+Akabahra, Astra, Audun (joined from Iceland), Balduin, Blink, Carrier (returned), Evviva, Fagersten, Fanefjeld, Grado, Gudrun, Heien, Hestmanden, Hildur I (the latter 3 from Iceland), Ledaal, Leka, Lom (also from Iceland), Marga, Nesttun (from Iceland), Orania (returned), Reiaas (from Iceland), Siak and Spes are also listed.

 By Sept.
 1 the stokers appeared to have reconsidered; Einvik was doing 7 knots for the next 3 days, and an attempt was made to catch up with the convoy again.
 The weather had also improved.
 However, at 03:15 on Sept.
 5 the mate on duty, 1st Mate Eugen Kvalheim saw a dark object on the port side about half a mile off.
 He ordered the wheel hard to starboard while at the same time telling the lookout, Ordinary Seaman A. Beams to call all men on deck, but a moment later a torpedo struck near the foreward mast, port side.
 Einvik's only armament was a machine gun and a Tommy gun so the order was given to abandon ship and within 10 minutes both boats were on the water and clear of the ship.
-The Canadian Radio Operator Elmer Rusenstrom remained on board in order to send out an SOS with their position, then left the ship in the workboat and rowed away from the ship.
+The Canadian Radio Operator Elmer Rusenstrom remained on board in order to send out an SOS with their position, before rowing away in the workboat.
 At that time the U-boat opened fire and Einvik sank in about 45 minutes, after having been hit by about 25 shells (position given as approx. 61N 30W).
-After she had been sunk the radio operator was taken on board the starboard lifeboat, while the workboat was let go.
+After she had been sunk the radio operator was taken aboard the starboard lifeboat, while the workboat was let go.

-Iceland Radio had received her distress signals, but when an aircraft and a corvette came to the scene that evening no ship nor survivors were to be seen, only some debris and oil on the water.
+Iceland Radio had received the distress signals, but when an aircraft and a corvette arrived on the scene that evening no ship nor survivors were to be seen, only some debris and oil on the water.
 By then the 2 lifeboats had set a course for Iceland, sailing together until Sept.
 9 when a gale force wind separated them.
 The starboard boat landed at the Vestmanna Islands in the morning of Sept.
 13, while the port boat landed at Herdisvik a couple of hours later.
 Most of the men were in need of medical treatment upon landing.

 The maritime hearings were held in Glasgow on Oct.
 1-1941 with the captain, the 1st mate and the 2nd engineer appearing.